SuperAwesomeLTD/sa-unity-sdk/README.md

 Setup
 =====
-Add this environment variable to bash/zsh profile, replacing the path with the location of your Android SDK:
+Add this environment variable to your shell profile, replacing the path with the location of your Android SDK:
 `export ANDROID_SDK_ROOT="path/to/Android/sdk"`

 Setup iOS